TheLimifiedLime/green-dark-theme/README.md

 # Green Dark Theme

+## NOTE - This theme is currently not being updates.
+Future updates are possible but may not be any time soon

 A green focused theme for Standard Notes.
 Some colors were used from the default "Dark" theme.

 ## Editing